-It was commented that the authority has an ethos of encouraging independence, but there is insufficient support and is was suggested that the matter should be prioritised.
-It was queried if the Health Board's budget could be diverted to DFGs to assist in alleviating bed blocking and make a saving but confirmed that this approach has been raised with the Health Board but declined because of the difference between social and health care.
+A Member commented that the authority has an ethos of encouraging independence, but there is insufficient support and is was suggested that the matter should be prioritised.
+It was queried if the Health Board's budget could be diverted to DFGs to assist in alleviating bed blocking and make a saving but confirmed that this approach has been raised with the Health Board and declined because of the difference between Social and Health care.